railsbridge-montreal/virtual_machine/PARTICIPANTS.md

 You only need to install the proper package in the section "VirtualBox platform packages" for the RailsBridge.

+Start VirtualBox, then go into the settings

+## Prepare to run the VM

+### Network

+- Start VirtualBox
+- Open Preferences / Network
+- Add a host-only network
+- Edit it, and change the IPv4 address to `10.10.10.1`

+### Import the VM

+- Download the VM
+- Double-click the .ova file to import it to VirtualBox
+- Accept the defaults
+- Start your VM!

 ## Your Virtual Machine

 Here are your credentials on the Virtual Machine